57,48 47,50 excl. VAT

 General information

 Lysosomal Storage Diseases (LSDs) are genetic disorders where the body can’t fully break down certain large molecules.
 These molecules build up inside cell structures called lysosomes, causing ongoing damage, especially to the nervous system.
-In Dalmatian dogs, an autosomal incomplete dominant mutation in the CNP gene is linked to this lysosomal storage disease, resulting in slowly progressing symptoms.
+In Dalmatian dogs, an autosomal dominant mutation with an incomplete penetrance in the CNP gene is linked to this lysosomal storage disease, resulting in slowly progressing symptoms.

 Clinical features